Ready to Get Cooking?

 - Carefully insert bread pan into Bread Maker and gently close the lid.

-- Select “Whole Wheat” bread setting.
-If available Choose crust color (I usually set Medium, but if you prefer set Light or Dark) and loaf size (2LB) and Press the Start button.
+- Select the “Whole Wheat” bread setting.
+If available, choose crust colour (I usually set Medium, but if you prefer, set Light or Dark) and loaf size (1.5LB) and press the Start button.

 - It will mix and bake the bread.
 When the baking cycle is complete, press the stop button and unplug the breadmaker.